 Sharing the kitchen with my son Hugo over the past few weeks has been a revelation.
 For him as well as me.
-I taught him a few tricks and he reciprocated by showing me how to make Creamy Prawn Rigatoni.
-Simple and speedy to make, it is simply delicious and definitely the latest addition to my favourite dishes.
+I taught him a few tricks and he reciprocated by showing me how to make Creamy Prawn Rigatoni, a recipe from Hello Fresh.
+Simple and speedy to make, it is quite delicious and definitely the latest addition to my favourite dishes.

 Creamy Prawn Rigatoni – speedy and lipsmackingly deliciousCourse: MainCuisine: ItalianDifficulty: Quick and easy

 400g rigatoni pasta

 Bunch chives (or any fresh herbs you prefer)

 100g fresh or frozen peas

 Pot creme fraiche (full fat)